NVIDIA-AI-IOT/jetson-generative-ai-playground/docs/initial_setup_jon.md

         Update Progress - 10% *****++++++++++++++++++++++++++++++++++++++++++++++++++
         ```

-Once done, you will boot into JetPack 6.2 again, with the underlying firmware updated to `36.4.3`, which unlock the Super performance.
+Once done, you will boot into JetPack 6.2 again, with the underlying firmware updated to `36.4.3`, which unlocks the Super performance.

 ## 8️⃣ Unlock Super Performance

 !!! warning "Attention"

-    If your are booting with ***JetPack 6.1 (rev.1)*** SD card instead of JetPack 6.2 SD card, you may need to execute the following command after the final login and reboot your device.
+    If you are booting with ***JetPack 6.1 (rev.1)*** SD card instead of JetPack 6.2 SD card, you may need to execute the following command after the final login and reboot your device.

     This ensures that the **MAXN** performance mode becomes available on your system.